mov/copytitle/README.md

 I move the "copy title" menuitem to the top of the "tab context menu", which I think it should be there intuitively.

 To-do list:
-1. replace the external icon with the original firefox copy icon.
+1. replace the external icon with the original firefox copy icon.\n
-2. accessory key binding.
+2. accessory key binding.\n
-3. new base64 png icon
+3. new base64 png icon \n